openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 label: ZigBee
 title: ZigBee - Bindings
 type: binding
-description: "The ZigBee binding supports an interface to a wireless ZigBee home automation network."
+description: "The ZigBee binding supports an interface to a wireless ZigBee home automation network and allows ZigBee devices from numerous manufacturers to be used without a system specific gateway."
 since: 2x
 logo: images/addons/zigbee.png
 install: auto